 The USITC may disclose information about covered individuals without consent as permitted by the Privacy Act, 5 U.S.C.
-552a(b), and by USITC General Routine Uses A-C and E-N. See 82 FR 45046, 45066 (Sept.
+552a(b), and by USITC General Routine Uses A-C and E-K, M-N. See 82 FR 45046, 45066 (Sept.
 27, 2017) for Appendix A: General Routine Uses Applicable to More Than One System of Records.
-The USITC may disclose information in this system to any Federal.
-State, or local agency. organization or individual to the extent necessary to obtain information or witness cooperation if there is reason to believe the recipient possesses information related to the matter.
-The USITC may disclose information to a Federal, State, or local agency to the extent necessary to comply with laws governing reporting of communicable diseases.
+The USITC may disclose information in this system to any Federal, State, or local agency, organization or individual to the extent necessary to obtain information or witness cooperation if there is reason to believe the recipient possesses information related to the matter.
+The USITC may disclose information to a Federal, State, or local agency to the extent necessary to comply with laws governing reporting of infectious diseases.
 The USITC may produce anonymized summary descriptive statistics and analytical studies, as a data source for management information, in support of the function for which the records are collected and maintained, or for related personnel management functions or manpower studies.
+The USITC may also disclose to USITC personnel, contractors, visitors, emergency contacts, or others to notify an individual who (1) has been exposed or may have potentially been exposed to a communicable disease that is the subject of a Public Health Emergency of information regarding the exposure or potential exposure, or (2) may have reason to know of circumstances that increase the risk of such exposure.
+For such disclosures, to the extent possible, all information will be anonymized.